JasonHan666/ROS-wheeled-robot-master/kinetic/usage.md

 ### Rviz navigation
 	roslaunch four_wheel_urdf four_wheel_arbotix.launch
 	roslaunch four_wheel_urdf my_navigation_rviz.launch
 If all right, click the "2D Nav Goal" button on top of Rviz and drag in on the map to specify both position and orientation.

+`Some Bugs （crossing the wall） remain.`

+##	How to navigate in Gazebo
+The navigation toolbox is also required.

+	roslaunch four_wheel_urdf diffdrive.launch
+	roslaunch four_wheel_urdf my_navigation_gazebo.launch
+Still use 2D Nav Goal to specify the pose, but this time the costmap will be updated using the data from lidar.

+`However, odometr is not accurate so that there are errors in yaw angle.`